96 colors, including blue, black, cream, and tortoiseshell

 Exotics are a relatively young breed, having only been in existence for the past 50 years, but that doesn’t mean they’re not popular!
 It’s best to buy one from a reputable breeder with plenty of experience with Exotics.
 The price of Exotic kittens will often depend on their pedigree, so expect to pay anywhere from $1,000–$2,000 for a standard pedigree and up to $5,000 for a kitten with premium breeding.

 Kittens with excellent pedigrees, perfect markings, and a classic Exotic appearance will command the highest prices.
 Don’t make the mistake of buying from the first breeder you make contact with, especially if their prices seem too good to be true.
 It’s important to speak to any breeder to check that the parent cats don’t carry the genes for Polycystic Kidney Disease (PKD), as this can cause significant health issues for any kittens who inherit it.
-It’s also recommended to meet the parent cats if you can, as well as asking the breeder for a written guarantee of health.
+It’s also recommended to meet the parent cats if you can, as well as ask the breeder for a written guarantee of health.

 While you might find an Exotic Shorthair in a cat shelter, as a pedigree breed, they probably won’t be in there for long!
 It’s worth registering your interest with local rescue centers.
 As well as working out much cheaper than buying a kitten, it’s also a wonderful way of giving an Exotic a loving new home.